 1. An appropriate action plan is developed and implemented.

 2. Proper systems for Private Sector and Industry development maintained.

 4. Proper reporting, analysis and briefing mechanisms are established.

-5. An effective system of information flow and documentation is developed.
+5. An effective system of information flow and documentation developed.

-The Director of the Afghanistan Central Business Registry will report to the Deputy Minister for Administration.
+The Director for Legal Department will report to the Deputy Minister for Private Sector and Industry Development.

 â€“ Minimum requirements